Pennington Gap Miners

-The Pennington Gap Miners was the final moniker of minor league baseball teams representing Pennington Gap, Virginia.
-Between 1937 and 1951, Pennington Gap teams played as members of the Class D level Appalachian League from 1937 to 1940 and the Mountain States League from 1948 to 1951, winning the 1937 league championship.
+The Pennington Gap Miners were minor league baseball team based in Pennington Gap, Virginia.
+Between 1937 and 1951, Pennington Gap teams played as members of the Class D level Appalachian League from 1937 to 1940 and Mountain States League from 1948 to 1951, winning the 1937 league championship.
 The team was initially called the "Bears."

 Pennington Gap was a minor league affiliate of the St. Louis Browns from 1938 to 1940.

-Pennington Gap teams played home minor league games at Leeman Field.
+Pennington Gap teams hosted home minor league games at Leeman Field.

 History

 Minor league baseball began in Pennington Gap, Virginia, when the 1937 Pennington Gap Lee Bears joined the four–team Appalachian League, which was reformed after a 12–year hiatus.
-The 1937 Pennington Gap Lee Bears finished the regular season with a 49–55 record, placing 3rd in the standings with league members Elizabethton Betsy Red Sox (57–45), Johnson City Soldiers (52–51) and Newport Canners (49–56).
+The 1937 Pennington Gap Lee Bears finished the regular season with a 49–55 record, placing third in the standings with league members Elizabethton Betsy Red Sox (57–45), Johnson City Soldiers (52–51) and Newport Canners (49–56).

 The Pennington Gap Lee Bears won the 1937 Appalachian League Championship.
 In the 1937 playoffs, the Pennington Gap Lee Bears defeated the Elizabethton Betsy Red Sox 3 games to 2 to capture the championship.

-Playing as an affiliate of the St. Louis Browns, the 1938 Pennington Gap Lee Bears placed 4th in the six–team league.
+Playing as an affiliate of the St. Louis Browns, the 1938 Pennington Gap Lee Bears placed fourth in the six–team league.
 The Bears finished with a 46–60 record in the regular season standings and qualified for the playoffs, as the Appalachian League expanded to six teams.
 In the playoffs, the Kingsport Cherokees defeated the Pennington Gap Lee Bears 2 games to 0.

 The 1939 Pennington Gap Bears remained as a St. Louis Browns affiliate.
-The team finished the regular season with a record of 52–66, placing 5th in the Appalachian League regular season standings, missing the playoffs.
+The team finished the regular season with a record of 52–66, placing fifth in the Appalachian League regular season standings, missing the playoffs.